sulis-hpc/sulis-hpc.github.io/gettingstarted/software/compiling.markdown

 ## Linking libraries

-Many software build systems will correctly detect and link against libraries which have been loaded via [modules](environment modules).
+Many software build systems will correctly detect and link against libraries which have been loaded via [environment modules](modules).
 If linking against libraries manually, the `pkg-config` tool may be useful.

 As an example, to compile code which uses the [FFTW3](http://fftw.org/) library we would first load an appropriate module.
 ```shell